 Your baby will need one or more surgeries to improve their blood flow.

-Later your child may need one of these types of surgery:
+Later, your child may need one of these types of surgery:

-is small but big enough to do some pumping, your child may have surgery to direct some of their oxygen-poor blood directly from their body to their pulmonary artery without going through their heart first.
+- Bidirectional Glenn procedure: If your child’s right ventricle is small but big enough to do some pumping, your child may have surgery to direct some of their oxygen-poor blood directly from their body to their pulmonary artery without going through their heart first.
 This surgery is called the bidirectional Glenn procedure.
 This reduces the workload for their right ventricle.